Dear Graduate Student Community,

 We need to demonstrate to you — through our actions — that we are doing everything we can to actively fight against racism and hate in all their forms.

-Please share your thoughts in this Google form.
-If you would like to reach out to me directly, please email me at [email protected].
+Please share your thoughts in this Google form (opens in a new tab).
+If you would like to reach out to me directly, please email me at graddean@berkeley.edu (opens in a new tab).

 With humility and in solidarity,